FindMySchool LogoFindMySchool

 The outcomes data is the most direct clue to what pupils typically achieve by Year 6, and the headline picture is strong.

-In 2024, 89.67% of pupils met the expected standard in reading, writing and mathematics combined.
-That is well above the England average of 62%.
-At the higher standard, 38.67% reached greater depth, compared with the England average of 8%.
-These figures suggest a cohort where a large majority are securely meeting key stage expectations, with a sizeable group working beyond them.
+In the current 2024-25 / 2025 dataset, 70% of pupils met the expected standard in reading, writing and mathematics combined.
+At the higher standard, 10% reached greater depth.
+These figures suggest a cohort where a clear majority are securely meeting key stage expectations, while the higher-standard profile is more modest than the previous wording suggested.

 The scaled scores reinforce that pattern: Reading 110, Mathematics 106, and Grammar, punctuation and spelling 107.
 In plain terms, this tends to indicate that pupils are leaving Year 6 with confident core literacy, secure number fluency, and a solid command of technical writing conventions.